 My name is David, and I teach multiple instruments (Saxophone, flute, guitar, piano) as well as music theory, ear training, and music production through Ableton Live.
 I have a Bachelor's Degree in Jazz Studies from William Paterson University in New Jersey.
 I have been teaching since I was in high school, and I have been learning from my students ever since.

 I have found that each student has a unique way of approaching and learning music, and my experience has taught me how to quickly learn which pathway to take with each new student.
 Some learn best with their intellect, others learn best by listening, and most are somewhere in between.
-I attempt work through the strong areas to build up the weaker ones and make my students complete musicians.
+I attempt to work with strong areas to build up the weaker ones and make my students complete musicians.

 I have taught students of all age levels and experience levels.
 I look forward to meeting you and joining you in your exploration of music!
+Hello!